atharva1910/DailyChallenges/README.md

-Trying a programming challenge daily with increasing difficulty
+Trying a programming challenge daily with increasing difficulty.